 To get to Cape Leveque, follow Broome Road for 20 km before hitting the turn-off for Broome-Cape Leveque Road.
 The sealed all-weather road goes all the way to Cape Leveque and takes about 2.5 hours.
 Keep in mind that if you want to explore more of the unique landscape, you’ll need 4WD to reach places like Pender Bay and Middle Lagoon.

-As far as road conditions go, we found the ride to be pretty smooth but it does still require careful driving.
-There are no overtaking lanes and weather can be a big factor.
+As far as road conditions go, we found the ride to be pretty smooth, but it still required careful driving.
+There are no overtaking lanes, and weather can be a big factor.
 Check out the Road Safety Commission’s Guide to a Safe Drive before embarking on your trip.

 On the northern tip of the Dampier Peninsula, Cape Leveque is the main draw for most visitors making this extraordinary trip.
 It’s no surprise that the gorgeous untouched beaches and astonishing red cliffs make a visit here a once-in-a-lifetime experience.
 The contrast between the vibrant cliffs, white sandy beach, and turquoise water is a feast for the eyes.

 Kooljaman is a remote wilderness camp owned by local Indigenous Bardi Jawi communities.
 It’s famed for its stunning scenery and eco-conscious beachfront campground.
 The award-winning place has accolades in Indigenous Tourism, Eco-Tourism, Unique Accommodation and Cultural Tourism.
-Spend the day combing the beach before having dinner at Raugi’s Restaurant and catching the glorious sunset over the bay.
+You can easily spend the day combing the beach before having dinner at Raugi’s Restaurant and catching the glorious sunset over the bay.

 Brian’s Tagalong Tour

 No trip to Kooljaman is complete without joining a cultural tour with unforgettable Bardi tour guide, Brian Lee.
-Brian’s Tagalong Tours of Hunter Creek sheds insight into traditional fishing and crabbing and culminates in a bush tucker lunch under the trees.
+Brian’s Tagalong Tours of Hunter Creek sheds insight into traditional fishing and crabbing and culminates in a bush tucker lunch under the trees, then enjoy the scenic tours to Sunday Island.
 It’s the absolute best way to experience the Kimberley region from a local’s perspective.

 Cygnet Bay Pearl Farm

-The farm operates a number of boat tours allowing visitors to explore the beauty of the Dampier Peninsula from the water.
-We recommend their Sea Safari Tour to experience the massive tides or journey to the unique waterfall reef.
-You can also dine at the Cygnet Bay Restaurant and have a taste of pearl meat!
+The farm operates several boat tours, allowing visitors to explore the beauty of the Dampier Peninsula north of Broome and see Cable Beach light up in a vibrant display of colours from the water.
+We recommend their Giant Whirlpool Tidal Boat tour to experience the massive tides or journey to the unique waterfall reef.
+You can also dine at the Cygnet Bay Restaurant and have a taste of pearl meat or even harvest one in this Behind-the-Scenes Tour & Live Harvest!

 Ardyaloon – One Arm Point

-Immerse yourself in local Aboriginal culture in the remote town of Ardyaloon, or One Arm Point.
-From here, you can watch the giant tides sweep over the Kimberley islands and tour a trochus shells hatchery.
-The beaches are completely unspoiled and the fishing is outstanding.
-The road in is 4WD only, but the vibrant community is well worth a visit.
+Immerse yourself in local Aboriginal communities in the remote town of Ardyaloon or One Arm Point.
+From here, you can watch the giant tides sweep over the Kimberley islands and explore a Trochus Shells hatchery.
+The beaches are completely unspoiled, and the fishing is outstanding.
+The road is 4WD only, but the vibrant community is well worth a visit.

 James Price Point